owenmags/cpu-scheduling-visualization/README.md

 ### Console Version (Java)

-1. Open the Java project in NetBeans.
+1. Open the Java project in NetBeans or Visual Studio Code.
 2. Run `Main.java` or `CPUSchedulingVisualization.java`.
 3. Follow the prompts to:
    - Choose scheduling algorithm